skozawa/Comainu/Readme_commandline.txt

 COMAINU-METHOD: plain2bnstout
   Usage: ./script/comainu.pl plain2bnstout <test-text> <bnst-model-file> <out-dir>
-    This command analyzes <test-text> with MeCab or Chasen and <bnst-model-file>.
+    This command analyzes <test-text> with MeCab and <bnst-model-file>.
     The result is put into <out-dir>.

   ex.)